// EXSLERATE · NPU IP · FPGA PROTOTYPE VALIDATED · LICENSABLE TODAY

 IREE Compiler + ExSLerate Extensions

-Graph optimization · DNC injection · Quantization
+Graph optimization · Proprietary encoding · Quantization

 ↓ .vmfb (Virtual Machine FlatBuffer)